domcke-lab/base-python-project/README.md

 ## Setup

+### Create a git repositiory
+If you are starting from a copy of this project, rather than a fork of the repository, you should create a git repository with `git init` or use GUI in vscode source control tab.
+You can tell if your project has a git repository set up by looking for a directory called `.git` (may be hidden) in the top level directory of your project.

 ### Rename things in this starter project
 1. This starter project uses the package name `myPackage`.
 You should update this name everywhere it occurs to a custom name for your project/package.
 Rename it in `pyproject.toml`, `tests\test_example.py`, `scripts\script.py`, and `notebooks\sandbox.ipynb` (or just use vscode's project-wide search and replace tab).
 Your new name should only have alphabetical characters and no spaces.
 1. Rename the directory `src/myPackage/` to the same name as above.